Skip to content

 Older adults may experience malaise instead of the sudden onset of high fever typical in children and younger adults.9

-Stomach pain, diarrhea, and nausea are more frequent symptoms in older adults than in some other age groups.9
+Stomach pain, diarrhea, and nausea are more frequent symptoms in older adults and younger children than in some other age groups.9

 Runny nose, sore throat, and nasal congestion are all less frequent symptoms in older adults than in other age groups.9